 Ms. Stull stated the OUCC recommends the Commission deny Indiana American's request to apply its Area One rates to the Silver Creek customers at the present moment and instead direct Indiana American to continue to apply the existing Silver Creek rate for the Silver Creek customers until Indiana American's next rate case.
-Public's Ex.
-1, at 1, 9.
-She explained that, in previous Indiana American acquisitions, the Commission has authorized Indiana American to continue charging customers of the acquired utility according to the acquired utility's rate schedule.
-Id. at 9.
+Ms. Stull explained how the proposed application of Indiana American's rates will affect Silver Creek's customers.
+She noted according to the IURC's 2024 Water Billing Survey, Silver Creek's residential customers are charged \$26.95 per 4,000 gallons and after the acquisition is finalized, these customers will be charged \$55.46, which is a \$28.51 increase or a nearly 106% increase.
+She explained that, in previous Indiana American acquisitions (Cause Nos.
+45550, 45461, and 45290), the Commission has authorized Indiana American to continue charging customers of the acquired utility according to the acquired utility's rate schedule.
 She stated Indiana American has not demonstrated why it should apply the Area One rates over the Silver Creek customer's existing rates at this time nor demonstrated what marginal costs it would incur by adding the Silver Creek customers to its operations.
-Id. at 9-10.
 She testified Indiana American should be required to follow the same practice established in certain prior acquisitions she cited.
-Id. at 9-10.
+She stated that Indiana American has not shown why it cannot provide the same basic service to this set of customers at the rates those customers are currently paying to a utility, which, as a matter of law, is too small to capture economies of scale.
 She recommended the Silver Creek rates continue to be applied until Indiana American's next rate case, after which the Area One rates should applied and that the Silver Creek customers be subject to any capital tracker charges Indiana American is authorized to collect, including distribution system improvement charges and system enhancement improvement charges.
-Id. at 10.
 Ms. Stull testified that no level of subsidization by Indiana American's existing customers in favor of Silver Creek customers has been established if Area One rates are not imposed on Silver Creek customers until Indiana American's next rate case.
-Id.
 She agreed that under the OUCC's recommendation, if Silver Creek customers are paying lower rates under its existing schedules, it would be appropriate for those customers to be subject to any capital tracker charges Indiana American may be authorized to collect, including distribution system improvement charges and system enhancement improvement charges.
-Id.

 Ms. Stull testified that, assuming the Commission finds that all criteria under Ind.
-Code § 8-1-30.3-5 have been met, the OUCC accepts Indiana American's proposed journal entry as reflected in Attachment JD-1 to the direct testimony of Jared Deason (Jt.
-Pet.
-Ex.
-4).
-Id. at 8, 10.
-She stated Indiana American intends to record the acquisition in a journal entry proposed in Joint Petitioners' Attachment JD-1 by reflecting the asset values by asset category reduced on a pro-rata basis to reflect the reduced purchase price plus the estimated transaction costs.
-Id. at 8.
-She explained the "cost differential" will be included as a part of each asset category reflected in the journal entry proposed in Joint Petitioners' Attachment JD-1 on a pro-rated basis.
-Id.
+Code § 8-1-30.3-5 have been met, the OUCC accepts Indiana American's proposed journal entry as reflected in Attachment JD-1 to Joint Petitioners' Exhibit 4 .
+She stated Indiana American intends to record the acquisition in a journal entry proposed in Attachment JD-1 to Joint Petitioners' Exhibit 4 by reflecting the asset values by asset category reduced on a pro-rata basis to reflect the reduced purchase price plus the estimated transaction costs.
+She explained the "cost differential" will be included as a part of each asset category reflected in the journal entry proposed in Attachment JD-1 to Joint Petitioners' Exhibit 4 on a pro-rated basis.